 Have you ever gone out to your HVAC unit in the summer and noticed that is was totally iced over?
 Don’t worry, we can help.

-First things first—if there’s currently ice on your HVAC unit, turn it off and allow it to defrost completely before turning it back on again.
+If there’s currently ice on your HVAC unit, turn it off and allow it to defrost completely before turning it back on again.
 Allowing it to continue running while frozen can cause serious damage.

 Now that that’s taken care of, let’s talk about the possible reasons why your air conditioner looks like it got a visit from Elsa, and what you should do about it.

-Low Refrigerant.
 When ice forms on an air conditioner, what’s generally happened is that the refrigerant in the evaporator coil has dropped below freezing.
 This causes moisture in the air to condense and freeze on the coils.
 This may begin as merely a little frost, but it can quickly build into a solid block of ice.

 So what causes the refrigerant to get too cold?